This soleplate evenly distributes steam and won't stick to your clothes or curtains while you use it.

 Aluminum, nonstick soleplate.
-7 temperature settings to accommodate different fabrics.
+Seven temperature settings to accommodate different fabrics.
 Automatic shutoff.
 Navigates easily around buttons and collars.
 Pivoting cord.
 Heavy enough to smooth out wrinkles without needing to apply a lot of pressure.

 Some have said the iron snags on clothes when the iron glides across fabric.

-Auto-clean system flushes out any mineral deposits.
+The auto-clean system flushes out any mineral deposits.
 Independent temperature and steam controls.
 Auto shutoff.
 Precision tip for navigating around buttons and collars.
 Stainless steel soleplate.

 The water reservoir is dark, making it difficult to see when you've reached the fill line.